 Organization members may be invited to tour a facility or participate in a field study for certain academic disciplines.
-In addition, students who are meeting in one central location to travel together for this type of event must sign a Release and Waiver of Liability Form (Travel Waiver Form) before departure.
-Forms can be picked up from the Department of Student Life or on the UH Legal Affairs website.
+In addition, students who are meeting in one central location to travel together for this type of event must sign a Release and Indemnification Agreement Form (Travel Waiver Form) before departure.
+Forms can be picked up from Student Life or on the UH Legal Affairs website.

-Fundraising events, whether conducted on or off-campus, must be approved through the Department of Student Life.
+Fundraising events, whether conducted on or off-campus, must be approved by Student Life.
 Examples include, but are not limited to, the following:

 - Item sales

 - Ticket sales for organization events